- 1 onion

 Peel and quarter the onion.
 Thickly slice the ginger.
 Halve the chilli.

 Warm a dry, heavy-based pan over a medium heat.
 Drizzle in ½ tbsp oil.
 Add the beef strips and fry for 3-4 mins till browned.
 Using a slotted spoon, remove the beef and place in a small bowl.

 Add the onion quarters, ginger and half the chilli to the pan.
 Fry them for 3-5 mins, turning them a few times, till they’re a little browned.

 Pour 1 ltr boiling water into the pan.
 Peel the garlic clove and drop it in.
 Crumble in the stock cube.
 Add 1 cinnamon stick and 1 star anise.
 Add a pinch of salt.
 Put the lid on the pan and bring to a simmer.
-Cook
+Cook for 20 mins.

 Finely slice the remaining half chilli.
 Chop the lime into quarters.
 Finely slice the cabbage leaves and stems.
 Set aside for later.